 Lab-based and Guerrilla Testing –

-Lab-based usability testing is one of the most used approaches to validate your mobile app design.
+Lab-based usability testing is one of the most used approaches to validate your mobile app Standards.
 Researchers can invite participants to a convenient location and implement a plethora of tools to gain in-depth insight.

 Here it is important to note that usability testing at the user’s location or environment usually takes longer than other methods.